core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

       If there is a known upper limit to the duration of a group rekeying, the server SHOULD include the 'kid context' parameter during that time.
 Otherwise, the server SHOULD include it until the Max-Age has expired for the last response sent before the installation of the new Security Context.

-   * The server can obtain a new Sender ID from the Group Manager, when individually rekeyed (see {{new-sender-id}}) or when re-joining the group.
-In such a case, the server can help the client to synchronize, by including the 'kid' parameter in a response protected in group mode, even when the request was protected in pairwise mode (see {{sec-pairwise-protection-req}}).
+   * The server can obtain a new Sender ID from the Group Manager when individually rekeyed (see {{new-sender-id}}) or when re-joining the group.
+In such a case, the server can help the client to synchronize by including the 'kid' parameter in a response protected in group mode even when the request was protected in pairwise mode (see {{sec-pairwise-protection-req}}).

       That is, when responding to a request protected in pairwise mode, the server SHOULD include the 'kid' parameter in a response protected in group mode, if it is replying to that client for the first time since the assignment of its new Sender ID.